Notifications

 End-user email templates will be used when you want to notify users whose actions violate rule settings.
 To enable these notifications, select the Include users whose actions violate rule settings checkbox within each rule.

 There is a built-in end-user email template, and you can customize it to meet your requirements.
 You can also create multiple end-user email templates as needed.
+Among all end-user email templates, you can set one as the default.
+To set an email template as the default, turn on the Default toggle of the email template in the template table.

 To create an email template for end users, complete the following steps: